-Glyphosate is a herbicide and the active ingredient in Roundup®, a popular weed killer made by Monsanto.
-Some government agencies disagree about the potential health consequences of the chemical, but the World Health Organization (WHO) has classified glyphosate as a probable carcinogen.
-Those injured as a result of exposure to glyphosate may be able to file a Roundup lawsuit.
+Glyphosate is an herbicide and the active ingredient in Roundup®, a popular weed killer made by Monsanto.
+Unfortunately, it's also has classified as a probable carcinogen.
+As a result, those injured as a result of exposure to glyphosate may be able to file a Roundup lawsuit for compensation.

 Roundup and Glyphosate